 Stop by a Tasting Station (from May to early October) to sample what’s growing in the Heartland Harvest Garden.
-You might try something new or something you haven’t tasted for far too long.
-And with more than 2,000 food plants, you'll find something different with nearly every visit.
+With more than 2,000 food plants, you'll find something different with nearly every visit.

 Ever wished you could talk with one of Powell Gardens' star horticulturists or get some free hands-on coaching about edible gardening or cooking from the garden?
-In 2014, Barbara Fetchenhier will offer regular drop-in sessions in the Missouri Barn at 11 a.m. and 2 p.m. on most Saturdays, May through the first weekend of October.
+In 2014, Barbara Fetchenhier will offer regular drop-in sessions in the Missouri Barn at 11 a.m. and 2 p.m. on most Saturdays, March 29 through October 4.
 Learn more.

 Discover new ways to use fresh ingredients by attending our Garden Chef Series cooking demos on most Sundays from May to early October in the Missouri Barn.
 Demos are included with admission to the Gardens.
 We closed out the 2013 season with a demo by Beth Bader, co-author of The Cleaner Plate Club cookbook.
 Beth prepared a delicious pumpkin soup (see her recipe here).
-Watch for details on the 2014 Garden Chef Series to be posted next spring.
+Details on the 2014 Garden Chef Series will be posted in April.

-The 2013 Barn Dinner Series included four exceptional chefs who created one-night only menus featuring ingredients grown in the Heartland Harvest Garden.
-Guest chefs included Bluestem's Chef de Cuisine Joe West, Port Fonda's Chef/Owner Patrick Ryan, The River Club's Executive Chef Linda Duerr and Chef Max Watson, who prepared the menu for our first Boulevard Beer Dinner.
-Check back in early spring 2014 for details about next season's dinners.
+The 2013 Missouri Barn Dinner Series included four exceptional chefs who created one-night only menus featuring ingredients grown in the Heartland Harvest Garden.
+Guest chefs included The Cincinnatian Hotel's Executive Chef Joe West, Port Fonda's Chef/Owner Patrick Ryan, The River Club's Executive Chef Linda Duerr and Chef Max Watson, who prepared the menu for our first Boulevard Beer Dinner.
+Check back in April for details about the 2014 Missouri Barn Dinner Series.

 Under a Harvest Moon

 Chef Alex Pope, co-owner/butcher at The Local Pig in Kansas City, Mo., was the 2013 guest chef for Under a Harvest Moon, which benefits children's educational programs in the Heartland Harvest Garden.
 His menu showcased the season's best flavors with ingredients from local farms and producers, including the nation's largest edible landscape—the Heartland Harvest Garden.
-Stay tuned for details about the 2014 Under a Harvest Moon, which will be held Sunday, September 28.
+Stay tuned for details about the September 21, 2014, Under a Harvest Moon, which features two fantastic chefs!